octoberswimmer/thunder/README.md

 - Opens your default browser to the served app URL.

 #### deploy
-- `--dir, -d`: Path to the Thunder app directory
  - `--tab, -t`: Also deploy and open a CustomTab for the app

 `thunder deploy`:
 - Builds a production WebAssembly bundle.